Prince213/rakudo-bin/README.md

 Then simply run `pwsh .\BuildAndPackage.ps1`.
 ## Options
-CoreVersion: Version of Rakudo, NQP and MoarVM.
+- `CoreVersion`: Version of Rakudo, NQP and MoarVM.

-ZefVersion: Version of Zef, the package manager.
+- `ZefVersion`: Version of Zef, the package manager.

-KeepBuild: Specify this option to keep build directories.
+- `KeepBuild`: Specify this option to keep build directories.

-KeepSource: Specify this option to keep sources.
+- `KeepSource`: Specify this option to keep sources.

-Postfix: Custom postfix for the created package.
+- `Postfix`: Custom postfix for the created package.